thaychansy/credit-risk-classification/README.md

 This repository contains a Jupyter notebook that demonstrates the process of training and evaluating a Logistic Regression model to predict loan status (healthy vs. high-risk) using a dataset of loan data.

-## Check out the Credit Risk Prediction Model deployed on the Huggingface Platform:
+## Check out the Credit Risk Prediction Model deployed on the Hugging Face Platform:
 https://huggingface.co/spaces/tchans123/credit_risk_prediction_model

 ## Contents